redraven17/home/_pages/about.md

 Vision Statement
 ======
 My goal is to understand and build intelligence.
 I aim to build intelligent reinforcement learning agents which can reason about the world and solve complex real-world tasks by obtaining abstract knowledge about its components.
-Currently, my main area of work is hierarchical reinforcement learning, model-based reinforcement learning and planning for robotic control.
+Currently, my main area of work is at the intersection of (deep) (multi-agent) reinforcement learning.